You are a big basketball fan and you are looking for a new book to read? I got you covered!

 Did you know that the Philippines are maybe the most basketball-crazy country on earth?
-Before I learned about this book I definitely had no idea!
+Before I read this book I had no idea!

 “Pacific Rims” follows Rafe Bartholomew’s journey through the island exploring its love for the game of basketball and coming up with really interesting insights into the culture of the Philippines.

-He spends a complete season inside the locker room of a professional basketball team, talks to politicians who promise brand new basketball courts to poor areas in exchange for votes and follows a travelling basketball show like the Harlem Globetrotters (except they don’t play Globetrotters vs Generals but Midgets vs Transsexuals!!!)
+He spends a complete season inside the locker room of a professional basketball team, talks to politicians who promise brand new basketball courts to poor areas in exchange for votes, and follows a traveling basketball show like the Harlem Globetrotters (except they don’t play Globetrotters vs Generals but Midgets vs Transsexuals!!!)

 If you liked the documentary “Hoop Dreams” then you are also going to love this book!

-I thought this was a fascinating book which gave me a look through the lens of something familiar (basketball) into a country which is completely different compared to European countries or the US.
+I thought this was a fascinating book that gave me a look through the lens of something familiar (basketball) into a country that is completely different compared to western countries.